-The study lasts for 87 days and is designed to help them research the effects of zero gravity space travel on the human body.
+The study lasts for 87 days and is designed to help NASA research the effects of zero gravity space travel on the human body.

-In addition to being a cool way to help the NASA program; this could fatten your bank account by more than $15,000.
+In addition to being a cool way to help NASA, this could fatten your bank account by more than $15,000.

 Your job is to simply lie in bed, pass the time and allow the researchers to perform periodic tests on your body.

 From NASA’s website:

-“During the (first 15 days) of the study, participants will be free to move around inside the bed rest facility and do normal things.
+During the (first 15 days) of the study, participants will be free to move around inside the bed rest facility and do normal things.
 They will also take part in a number of tests to find out the normal state of their bone, muscle, heart and circulatory system, brain and nervous system, and vestibular (inner ear balance) system as well as their nutritional condition and their ability to fight off infections.

 After the first 11-15–day period, participants will spend 60 days lying in bed, (except for limited times for specific tests) with their body slightly tilted downward (head down, feet up).
 Every day, they will be awake for 16 hours and lights out (asleep) for 8 hours.
-During the bed rest time they will also take part in a number of tests to find out changes in the state of their bone, muscle, heart and circulatory system, and nervous system, as well as their nutritional condition and their ability to fight off infections.”
+During the bed rest time they will also take part in a number of tests to find out changes in the state of their bone, muscle, heart and circulatory system and nervous system, as well as their nutritional condition and their ability to fight off infections.

 The final 14 days is a recovery period where they begin the process of helping you regain muscle strength and readjust to a normal life.

 Once you’ve entered the 60-day bed rest portion of the study, your options to pass the time are, of course, somewhat limited.